AJFaraday/teabot/README.md

 * `cd teabot`
 * `bundle install`
 * Start polling scale with: `sudo ruby scripts/read_scale.rb`
-* If the previous script stops try `sudo ruby scripts/scale_reset.rb` and repeat
 * `rackup config.ru`
 * Point your browser to localhost:9292
 * Click 'Calibrate Scale' and follow instructions (you may have to wait a second between loading the scale and proceeding).